-Over half of Germans support stronger aid to Ukraine – poll
+Over half of Germans favour stronger support for Ukraine – poll

-Around 52% of German citizens support stronger aid to Ukraine as the country is defending itself against Russia's aggression.
+Around 52% of German citizens are in favour of stronger support for Ukraine as the country defends itself against Russia's aggression.

-Source: Insa Institute poll for German tabloid Bild, as reported by European Pravda with reference to Deutsche Welle, a German international broadcaster and media outlet
+Source: an Insa Institute poll for the German tabloid Bild, as reported by European Pravda with reference to Deutsche Welle, a German international broadcaster and media outlet

-Details: About 52% of respondents said the West should provide more support to Ukraine if Russia does not agree to a ceasefire and peace talks.
+Details: About 52% of the survey respondents said the West should provide more support to Ukraine if Russia does not agree to a ceasefire and peace talks.

-The poll showed that 28% of Germans believe the aid should cover both military and financial components, while 12% think assistance should be provided in the form of either money or weapons.
+The poll showed that 28% of Germans believe the support should include both military and financial components, while 12% think aid should be provided in the form of either money or weapons.

-Meanwhile, 35% believe Germany should stop supporting Ukraine, and 13% did not respond.
+However, 35% believe Germany should stop supporting Ukraine, and 13% said they were not sure.

-The poll also showed that Germans fear a larger-scale war: 54% of the respondents are concerned that Russia could attack a NATO member country, such as Poland or Lithuania.
+The poll also showed that Germans fear a larger-scale war: 54% of the respondents said they were concerned that Russia could attack a NATO member state such as Poland or Lithuania.
 However, this is around eight points lower than in a poll conducted last September.

 Background: